 The Damage of Broken Links

-For any HVAC company, the reputation you have online matters.
-The internet is a world of potential leads and in order to garner these leads you need a pristine web presence.
-So will broken links damage this presence and ultimately will they hurt your SEO?
-The answer is yes.
-Broken links, as their name implies, are a damaging thing to have as a part of your online presence.
+In addition to reputation, branding, and other factors, proper link building for HVAC contractors makes a difference.
+The internet is a world of potential leads, and to garner these leads, you need a strong web presence.
+Working links help establish a website on Google.
+In contrast, broken links damage this presence and ultimately hurt your SEO.
+As their name implies, broken links are a negative thing to have as a part of your online presence.

-A broken link is a link that when clicked on takes a user to an error page instead of the intended page.
-When someone for example clicks on a link to a page on your site about HVAC repairs, but instead of seeing the page you intended they come to a page that says “404 Error” they have encountered a broken link.
+A broken link is a link that, when clicked, takes a user to an error page instead of the intended page.
+So when someone, for example, clicks on a link to a page on your site about HVAC repairs, but instead of seeing the intended page, they come to a page that says “404 Error,” they have encountered a broken link.
 Most 404 pages will have a humorous remark about why the page is not there, but ultimately: The user is not being taken to the page they wanted to visit.

-Broken links can be caused by a variety of factors.
+A variety of factors can cause broken links.
 And they are more common than you may think.
-In fact, the majority of small businesses that manage their own websites likely have a large number of broken links they are unaware of!
+The majority of small businesses that manage their websites likely have many undetected broken links.
 The following are all reasons broken links may occur:

 - Moving a web page without changing internal links

 - Renaming a web page without changing internal links